Blog

 20. Nutritarian Diet

 The nutritarian diet was developed by Dr Fuhrman and released to the public in 2003 in his book titled “Eat to Live.”
-It places maximum emphasis on plant-based, nutrient-dense wholefoods and attempts to almost fully do away with animal products and most processed foods.
+It places maximum emphasis on plant-based, nutrient-dense whole foods and attempts to almost fully do away with animal products and most processed foods.
 It follows a unique food pyramid that is dictated by the calorie count and nutrient density of foods [26].

-All vegetables excluding potato are to be eaten in the largest quantities, consisting of 30-60% of one’s daily food intake.
+All vegetables, excluding potatoes are to be eaten in the largest quantities, consisting of 30-60% of one’s daily food intake.
 Half of this intake should be made of raw vegetables.
 Fruits, nuts, seeds and legumes ought to each consist of 10-40% of the diet.
 Whole grains and potatoes are restricted to less than 20% of one’s intake, while eggs, oil, dairy and wild lean animal products constitute less than 10%.

 Processed foods, sweets, cheese and commercially farmed animal products are to be avoided and consumed very rarely, if at all.
 Salt, oil and sugar are restricted and not used in cooking.
 In the case of oil, the wholefood source of oil is encouraged more than an oil extraction.
 Salt intake is limited to less than 1g a day.
 [27]

 Dr Fuhrman is of the opinion that cutting out all processed foods and animal products is a healthier practice that promotes overall well-being [29].
-Furthermore the diet emphasizes consuming a wide, colorful variety of plant-based foods as these are the highest in micronutrients that are associated with longevity and disease prevention.
+Furthermore, the diet emphasizes consuming a wide, colorful variety of plant-based foods as these are the highest in micronutrients that are associated with longevity and disease prevention.

 For those wishing to transition into a fully plant-based diet plan, this may be a great place to start.